-7.3 Effective Radiative Forcing
+7.3 Effective radiative forcing

-Effective radiative forcing (ERF) quantifies the energy gained or lost by the Earth system following an imposed perturbation (for instance in GHGs, aerosols or solar irradiance).
+Effective radiative forcing (ERF) quantifies the energy gained or lost by the Earth system following an imposed perturbation (for instance in greenhouse gases, aerosols or solar irradiance).
 As such it is a fundamental driver of changes in the Earth's TOA energy budget.
-ERF is determined by the change in the net downward radiative flux at the TOA (Box 7.1) after the system has adjusted to the perturbation but excluding the radiative response to changes in surface temperature.
-This section outlines the methodology for ERF calculations (Section 7.3.1) and then assesses the ERF due to greenhouse gases (Section 7.3.2), aerosols (Section 7.3.3) and other natural and anthropogenic forcing agents (Section 7.3.4).
-These are brought together in Section 7.3.5 for an overall assessment of the present-day ERF and its evolution over the historical time period from 1750 to 2019.
-The same section also evaluates the surface temperature response to individual ERFs.
+ERF is determined by the change in the net downward radiative flux at the TOA (see Box 7.1) after the system has adjusted to the perturbation but excluding the radiative response to changes in surface temperature.
+This section outlines the methodology for ERF calculations in Section 7.3.1 and then assesses the ERF due to greenhouse gases in Section 7.3.2, aerosols in Section 7.3.3 and other natural and anthropogenic forcing agents in Section 7.3.4.
+These are brought together in Section 7.3.5 for an overall assessment of the present-day ERF and its evolution over the Total pages: 204 response to individual ERFs.

-7.3.1 Methodologies and Representation in Models: Overview of Adjustments
+7.3.1 Methodologies and representation in models; overview of adjustments

 As introduced in Box 7.1, AR5 (Boucher et al., 2013; Myhre et al., 2013b) recommended ERF as a more useful measure of the climate effects of a physical driver than the stratospheric-temperature-adjusted radiative forcing (SARF) adopted in earlier assessments.
-The AR5 assessed that the ratios of surface temperature change to forcing resulting from perturbations of different forcing agents were more similar between species using ERF than SARF.
-ERF extended the SARF concept to account for not only adjustments to stratospheric temperatures, but also responses in the troposphere and effects on clouds and atmospheric circulation, referred to as 'adjustments'.
+AR5 assessed that the ratios of surface temperature change to forcing resulting from perturbations of different forcing agents were more similar between species using ERF than SARF.
+ERF extended the SARF concept to account for not only adjustments to stratospheric temperatures, but also responses in the troposphere and effects on clouds and atmospheric circulation, referred to as "adjustments".
 For more details see Box 7.1.
 Since circulation can be affected, these responses are not confined to the locality of the initial perturbation (unlike the traditional stratospheric-temperature adjustment).

-This chapter defines 'adjustments' as those changes caused by the forcing agent that are independent of changes in surface temperature, rather than defining a specific time scale.
-The AR5 used the term 'rapid adjustment', but in this assessment the definition is based on the independence from surface temperature rather than the rapidity.
-The definition of ERF in Box 7.1 aims to create a clean separation between forcing (energy budget changes that are not mediated by surface temperature) and feedbacks (energy budget changes that are mediated by surface temperature).
-This means that changes in land or ocean surface temperature patterns (for instance as identified by Rugenstein et al., 2016b) are not included as adjustments.
-As in previous assessments (Forster et al., 2007; Myhre et al., 2013b) ERFs can be attributed simply to changes in the forcing agent itself or attributed to components of emitted gases (Figure 6.12).
-Because ERFs can include chemical and biospheric responses to emitted gases, they can be attributed to precursor gases, even if those gases do not have a direct radiative effect themselves.
+This chapter defines "adjustments" as those changes caused by the forcing agent that are independent of changes in surface temperature, rather than defining a specific timescale.
+AR5 used the terminology "rapid adjustment", but in this assessment the definition is based on the independence from surface temperature rather than the rapidity.
+The definition of ERF in Box 7.1 aims to have a clean separation between forcing (energy budget changes that are not mediated by surface temperature) and feedbacks (energy budget changes that are mediated by surface temperature).
+This means that changes in land or ocean surface temperature patterns (for instance as identified by Rugenstein et al. (2016b)) are not included as adjustments.
+As in previous assessments (Forster et al., 2007; Myhre et al., 2013b) ERFs can be attributed simply to changes in the forcing agent itself or attributed to components of emitted gases (see Chapter 6, Figure 6.12).
+Because ERFs can include chemical and biospheric responses to emitted gases, they can be attributed to precursor gases even if those gases do not have a direct radiative effect themselves.
 Similar chemical and biospheric responses to forcing agents can also be included in the ERF in addition to their direct effects.